My engine is leaking coolant?

 • 4 POSTS

 It is the lower radiator hose but it is leaking at the end connected at the engine.
-The hose is not leaking but when you look up from underneath you can see fluid coming from above the hose connection in the engine.
-Does that make sense.
+The hose is not leaking but when you look up from underneath you can see fluid coming from above the hose connection in the engine. does that make sense.
 What is the lower radiator hose connected to at the engine the water pump?

-Saturday, October 3rd, 2020 AT 11:02 AM (Merged)
+Oct 3, 2020 at 11:02 AM (Merged)

 BLUELIGHTNIN6